DNFS-VNE: Deep Neuro Fuzzy System Driven Virtual Network Embedding: Introduction

-Deep learning (DL) techniques, represented by deep neural networks (DNNs), have been maturely applied to various fields and successfully solved various industrial problems~\cite{zheng2021fusion, 9814536}.
-Up to now, the existing VNE algorithms are all based on artificial intelligence (AI) community methods such as DL, and all of them have also achieved good results~\cite{drone2023}.
-However, due to their black-box nature, DNNs lack an interpretable exploration of data association, which limits the analysis and development of systems~\cite{10041938}.
+Deep learning (DL) techniques, represented by deep neural networks (DNNs), have been maturely applied to various fields and successfully solved various industrial problems~\cite{10077713,9520818}.
+Up to now, the existing VNE algorithms are all based on artificial intelligence (AI) community methods, and all of them have also achieved good results~\cite{10263775}.
+However, due to their black-box nature, DNNs lack an interpretable exploration of data association, which limits the analysis and development of systems~\cite{10162187}.
+For example, in the Industrial Internet of Things (IIoT), although there are some advanced resource allocation methods~\cite{10413579}, the need for interpretability of decisions is becoming increasingly prominent, which not only helps to improve the transparency and interpretability of the system but also enhances researchers' trust in decisions, thereby optimizing resource utilization efficiency and reducing potential risks.
 The fuzzy system is a system that defines input, output, and state variables on fuzzy sets.
-It can mimic human comprehensive inference to deal with fuzzy information processing problems that are difficult to solve by conventional mathematical methods~\cite{9917386}.
+It can mimic human comprehensive inference to deal with fuzzy information processing problems that are difficult to solve by conventional mathematical methods~\cite{7938307}.
 A comparison of the two is shown in Table~\ref{tab1}, and it can be found that each has advantages and disadvantages in the expression, storage, application, and acquisition of knowledge.
-Therefore, fuzzy neural networks (FNNs) combine fuzzy systems with DNNs, fully taking into account the complementary nature of the two, and show excellent results in dealing with large-scale fuzzy application problems~\cite{xu2022game}.
-This class of systems based on the hybrid approach of FNNs is called deep neuro-fuzzy systems (DNFS), which combines logical reasoning, linguistic computation, and nonlinear dynamics, and has the capabilities of learning, association, recognition, adaptive and fuzzy information processing~\cite{10147345}, etc. To elaborate the potential associations to further explore the hidden value in the data, DNFS is widely used in various fields such as communications, transportation, healthcare, etc., and exhibits higher interpretability and better decision-making~\cite{talpur2023deep}.
+Therefore, fuzzy neural networks (FNNs) combine fuzzy systems with DNNs, fully taking into account the complementary nature of the two, and show excellent results in dealing with large-scale fuzzy application problems~\cite{9669061}.
+This class of systems based on the hybrid approach of FNNs is called deep neuro fuzzy systems (DNFS), which combines logical reasoning, linguistic computation, and nonlinear dynamics, and has the capabilities of learning, association, recognition, adaptive and fuzzy information processing~\cite{8352739}, etc. To elaborate the potential associations to further explore the hidden value in the data, DNFS is widely used in various scientific researches such as communications, transportation, healthcare, etc., and exhibits higher interpretability and better decision-making~\cite{talpur2023deep}.

 Based on the above motivations, a DNFS-based VNE algorithm (DNFS-VNE) is proposed in this work to enhance the interpretability of the technique, clarify hidden patterns and associations, and facilitate system development.
 To our knowledge, this is one of the first explorations of the interpretability of the VNE algorithm using DNFS.